splinekonstantin/Face-Detection-and-Censorship/README.md

 Made by following @wesbos's course 'Beginner Javascript'.

-Puts a censorship mask to your face by using FaceDetection API.
+Puts a censorship mask to your face by using FaceDetector API in Google chrome.

 Uses: **HTML5 canvas, CSS, JS, Parcel**.